 Standard Deduction vs. Itemized Deduction

 The difference between the standard deduction and an itemized deduction is simple.
-The former is a specific or standard number.
+The former is a specific or standard number determined solely by your age and filing status.
 But the latter requires you to manually itemize your deductions.
 That means you would have to sit down, review your financial documents and add up everything.
 And unlike previous years, for the 2018 tax year there is no limit on the amount of itemized deductions that you can take.

 Ultimately, you’ll have to decide how you want to claim your deductions.
 That’s because the rule is that you can’t use the standard deduction and itemize your deductions within the same tax year.